 C. Instructor and Guest Speakers

 Vendors shall be responsible for providing a skilled instructor(s) experienced in instructional technique and knowledgeable of the subject matter required.
-Contracted vendors are to provide a final list of instructors to HAI no later than sixty (60) days prior to the start of the course.
-A list of course guest speakers (when applicable) shall be provided to HAI by vendor no later than forty-five (45) days prior to the start of the course.
-HAI reserves the right to reject, without cause, any instructor or guest speaker on the vendor’s list no later than forty-five (45) days prior to the start of the course.
+Contracted vendors are to provide a final list of instructors to HAI no later than thirty (30) days following the execution of a contract.
+A list of guest speakers (when applicable) shall be provided to HAI by vendor no later than forty-five (45) days prior to the start of the course.
+HAI reserves the right to reject, without cause, any instructor or speaker on the vendor’s list no later than thirty (30) days prior to the start of the course.
 Vendor shall make every effort to find a qualified replacement, if required.
-Please note that in order to include instructor/guest speaker names in preliminary marketing materials, they must be provided at the time of contract acceptance.
+Please note that in order to include instructor/speaker names in preliminary marketing materials, they must be provided at the time of contract acceptance.

 D. Course Dates and Location

-Courses are scheduled to be held February 26 through March 2, 2015, at the Orange County Convention Center, 9990 International Drive, Orlando, Florida.
-Courses shall be scheduled by HAI at the time of contract award and, if necessary, may take place over the days following HAI HELI-EXPO 2015.
+Courses are tentatively scheduled to be held February 25 through 29, 2016, at the Kentucky Exposition Center, 937 Phillips Lane, Louisville, Kentucky, or a nearby hotel.
+Courses shall be scheduled by HAI at the time of contract award.

 E. Class Hours and Duration